Managing Negative Online Reviews From Patients

 Reading time: 3 minutes

 The internet and social media have fundamentally changed the ways in which healthcare consumers gather and exchange information.
-More and more, patients are looking online to address their healthcare needs and to comment about their experiences.
+More and more, patients are going online to research health information, find providers, and comment about their positive and negative healthcare experiences.

-1. As part of your organization’s communication and social media policies, develop a strategy for interacting with patients online, including responding to both positive and negative online reviews.
+- As part of your organization’s communication and social media policies, develop a strategy for interacting with patients online, including responding to both positive and negative online reviews.
+Make sure policies are compliant with HIPAA and relevant state privacy laws.

-2. Designate an appropriate individual to monitor the organization’s online presence as well as online reviews and comments about individual providers.
+- Designate an appropriate individual to monitor the organization’s online presence, including online reviews and comments about individual providers.

-3. Explore the possibility of using online alerts and other technology solutions to manage the organization’s and providers’ online reputations.
+- Explore the possibility of using online alerts and other technology solutions to monitor feedback about your organization and to assist with reputation management for the organization and its providers.

-4. Develop scripted language to respond to negative online reviews.
-The language should emphasize the organization’s commitment to high-quality patient care and satisfaction and should encourage individuals who have concerns to contact the office directly.
+- Develop scripted language to respond to negative online reviews.
+The language should emphasize the organization’s commitment to high-quality patient care and satisfaction as well as its relevant policies and procedures.
+The script also should encourage individuals who have concerns to contact the office directly.

-5. Be aware of state and federal privacy regulations, and ensure that anyone responding to online patient reviews understands the obligation to protect patient privacy and confidentiality.
+- Ensure that anyone responding to online patient reviews understands their obligation under HIPAA and state law to protect patient privacy and confidentiality.

-6. In each circumstance, consider the best approach for handling the online review.
-Options might include (a) not responding at all, (b) responding online in a professional manner, or (c) contacting a known patient directly to address his/her concerns.
+- In each circumstance, consider the best approach for handling the online review.
+Options include (a) not responding, (b) responding online in a professional manner, or (c) contacting a known patient directly to address their concerns.

-7. Avoid responses to negative reviews that sound defensive, make excuses, or criticize the patient in any way.
-Additionally, avoid engaging in online arguments or behavior that might be considered threatening or unprofessional.
+- When responding to negative reviews, avoid sounding defensive, making excuses, or criticizing the patient in any way.
+Under no circumstances should a provider or staff member engage in online arguments or behavior that might be considered threatening or unprofessional.

-8. Understand and reinforce the importance of treating all patients with courtesy and respect and exhibiting professionalism in both in-person and online interactions.
+- Reinforce the importance of treating all patients with dignity, courtesy, and respect.
+Establish the expectation that all providers and staff members exhibit professionalism during both in-person and online interactions.

-9. Consider online reviews a learning opportunity for both providers and staff.
-Review both positive and negative reviews and discuss how the organization can build on quality improvement processes.
+- View online reviews as a learning opportunity for both providers and staff members.
+Evaluate positive and negative reviews, and discuss how the organization can build on quality improvement processes.

-11. Devise a plan for how your organization can use social media to build a positive online presence and share its mission.
-Doing so can help provide balance for potential negative feedback.
+- Devise a plan for how your organization can use social media to build a positive online presence and share its mission.
+Doing so can help build your online reputation and offset potentially negative feedback.

 Endnotes